 Although a high school diploma or its equivalent is the minimum educational requirement for most repair technician positions, employers may prefer individuals who understand mechanics and who are acquainted with areas such as large engines, computer systems and hydraulics.
 Individuals with no knowledge in these areas may elect to enroll in either a certificate or associate's degree program in heavy equipment repair.

 Students in certificate programs may be required to learn the principles of heavy engine rebuilding, powertrains and industrial safety.
 Those in the associate's degree programs may be required to take a broader curriculum emphasizing mathematics, applied science, communications and writing in addition to core subjects.

 Although there isn't a standardized certification that heavy equipment repair technicians must hold in every state, some individual pieces of equipment and machinery may demand operator's licenses.
 In addition to these various equipment licenses, some employers may require technicians to hold a commercial driver's license (CDL) in addition to a regular driver's license.

 Salary and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) projects a positive employment outlook for heavy vehicle and mobile equipment service technicians and mechanics of 5% from 2014-2024.
-The prospects may be even better for those technicians with formal training and/or expertise.
-The BLS listed the median annual wage for all mobile heavy equipment mechanics at $47,120 as of 2015.
+The U.S. Bureau of Labor Statistics (BLS) projects a little or no change in employment outlook for heavy vehicle and mobile equipment service technicians and mechanics from 2019-2029.
+The BLS listed the median annual wage for all mobile heavy equipment mechanics at $51,590 as of 2019.

 Heavy equipment repair technicians troubleshoot various types of equipment problems and may interpret instructional manuals and blueprints.
 Employers may prefer those with an associate's degree or postsecondary certificate after completing a high school program.
-A fast as average employment growth of 5% was expected for technicians through 2024.
+A little or no change in employment growth of 0% is expected for technicians through 2029.